 We are currently authorized to issue 25,000,000 shares of our common stock.
-As of September 27, 2013, we had 5,534,596 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants, options, convertible promissory notes and shares of common stock earned but not yet issued under our director compensation program.
+As of October 16, 2013, we had 6,036,045 shares of our common stock issued and outstanding, excluding shares issuable upon exercise of our outstanding warrants, options, convertible promissory notes and shares of common stock earned but not yet issued under our director compensation program.
 Under our 2011 Employee Stock Purchase Plan, or ESPP, our employees can buy our common stock at a discounted price.
 To the extent the shares of common stock are issued, options and warrants are exercised or convertible promissory notes are converted, holders of our common stock will experience dilution.
 In addition, in the event of any future financing of equity securities or securities convertible into or exchangeable for, common stock, holders of our common stock may experience dilution.
-As of September 27, 2013, warrants to purchase 123,804 shares of our common stock are exercisable at approximately \$15.11 per share and are subject to "weighted-average" anti-dilution protection upon certain equity issuances below \$15.11 per share (as may be further adjusted as defined in the warrant).
-In addition, as of September 27, 2013, we had outstanding options to purchase 467,923 shares of our common stock at a weighted average exercise price of approximately \$17.50 per share and outstanding warrants to purchase 747,829 shares of our common stock (including the above warrants subject to weighted-average anti-dilution protection); and approximately 35,632 shares of our common stock are available for grant under the ESPP.
-Although we entered into agreements providing for the repayment or conversion of certain of our outstanding indebtedness, not all the holders of our outstanding convertible promissory notes have agreed to exchange their securities at this time.
-As of the date hereof, after taking into account such agreements and the planned use of proceeds, we will have approximately \$1,628,000 outstanding aggregate principal amount of convertible promissory notes with variable conversion prices, which would be convertible into approximately 737,422 shares of our common stock based on the current conversion price under such notes.
-However, because such notes have variable conversion rates, the amount of shares issuable could increase or decrease.
+As of October 16, 2013, warrants to purchase 123,804 shares of our common stock are exercisable at approximately \$15.11 per share and are subject to "weighted-average" anti-dilution protection upon certain equity issuances below \$15.11 per share (as may be further adjusted as defined in the warrant).
+In addition, as of October 16, 2013, we had outstanding options to purchase 467,923 shares of our common stock at a weighted average exercise price of approximately \$20.00 per share and outstanding warrants to purchase 661,546 shares of our common stock (including the above warrants subject to weighted-average anti-dilution protection); and approximately 35,632 shares of our common stock are available for grant under the ESPP.

-The accounting treatment for our convertible securities and certain of our warrants is complex and subject to judgments concerning the valuation of embedded derivative rights within the applicable securities.
+The accounting treatment for certain of our warrants is complex and subject to judgments concerning the valuation of embedded derivative rights within the applicable securities.
 Fluctuations in the valuation of these rights could cause us to take charges to our earnings and make our financial results unpredictable.